 A diagnosis of epilepsy means no trigger is found for the seizures, and the most likely reason is that the dog is genetically programmed to have epilepsy.

 A fit is an electrical storm in the brain.
 Overstimulation of some areas, combined with a loss of inhibition by neurons designed to dampen brain waves, may allow a seizure to break through.

 Some dogs have several seizures on the same day.
 This is known as a cluster.
 If you think about fits in terms of walking through a field of long grass, the first fit tramples down the grass, creating a path that makes it easier for the next seizures to follow.

 If this is the case with your pet, the vet may supply a medication to use after a fit to dampen down the over-excitable nerves and, metaphorically, block the path with a wall.

 Your veterinarian must rule out problems that can cause seizures such as low blood sugar or a liver shunt.
 If a health issue is identified, treatment of that condition should stop the seizures.

 If nothing is found on a blood panel, the next step is an MRI scan.
 This shows physical problems in the brain such as inflammation linked to infection or a solid mass or tumor.
 Only if nothing is found can the condition truly be called “epilepsy.”

 In this video, Dr. Fiona Caldwell, DVM, explains why your veterinarian wants to run tests before starting treatment:

-When starting treatment, the veterinarian will discuss benefits versus risks of anti-convulsant medication.
+When starting treatment, the vet will discuss benefits versus risks of anti-convulsant medication.